docker/libchan/README.md

-# libchan: Go channels over the network
+# libchan: like Go channels over the network

 Libchan is an ultra-lightweight networking library which lets network services communicate in the same way that goroutines communicate using channels: